Provable Training Set Debugging for Linear Regression: Appendix for Section

-To achieve exact support recovery, we need all the three conditions to hold.
-The eigenvalue condition and the mutual incoherence condition have already been discussed in the analysis of subset support recovery in Appendix~\ref{appendix_randomdesign_subset_recovery_prop}, so it remains to analyze the gamma-min condition.
+Here is the proof of Proposition~\ref{randomdesign_exact_recovery_prop}. \begin{proof}[Proof of Proposition~\ref{randomdesign_exact_recovery_prop}] To achieve exact support recovery, we need all the three conditions to hold.
+The eigenvalue condition and the mutual incoherence condition have already been discussed in the analysis of subset support recovery in Appendix~\ref{randomdesign_subset_recovery_prop}, so it remains to analyze the gamma-min condition.

 Recall that

 To simplify notation, we define

 We also define the random variables Since $P_{X'}^\perp$ is a projection matrix and the maximum singular value of $P_{X', T\cdot}^\perp$ is smaller than the maximum singular value of $P_{X'}^\perp$'s, we have